nitishast/smartattend/README.md

 Chart.js: The admin dashboard uses Chart.js for a simple attendance chart.

 ** Placeholders and Comments**: Added the plcaeholders and comments wherever required.
+-
+ First-Time Setup and Usage:

+Admin User: The application automatically creates an admin user on the first run if no users exist.
+The credentials are:

+Username: admin

+Password: admin

+Change this password immediately!
+Go to the /auth/profile page after logging in as admin to change the password.

+Adding Students:

+Login as Admin.

+Go to students' page and add the student.
+While adding the student, add the required images of the student.

+Adding Cameras:

+Login as Admin.

+Go to Camera page and add the new camera.

+Starting Attendance:
+* Login as Teacher.
+* Go to Attendance page and start a session.